riina/HacknetSharp/meta/usage-server.md

 templates (`-e` to get an example instead of a bare file, `-n <name>` to specify the filename).

-Templates go in folders under the server directory's `templates/` folder.
+Templates go in folders under the server directory's `content/` folder.

+See the [samples](../sample/) folder for template examples.

 ### System templates